 Upon graduating from the Starfish Impact School and the mentorship program, the Girl Pioneers are not alone.
 Through the New Horizons graduate program, young women receive support through the next phase of their goal achievement.

-To learn more about how you can engage with the development of the Starfish Impact School, please contact Jo French at email@example.com.
+To learn more about how you can engage with the development of the Starfish Impact School, please contact Laura Benoit at firstname.lastname@example.org.